armoustafa/stock-data-pipeline/README.md

 # Stock Data Pipeline

-This project is an end-to-end data pipeline for ingesting, cleaning, storing, transforming, and analyzing daily stock price data using Python, Airflow, dbt, and PostgreSQL.
+This project is an end-to-end, reproducible data pipeline for collecting, cleaning, storing, transforming, and analyzing daily stock price data.
+It leverages Python scripts, Apache Airflow for orchestration, dbt for analytics engineering, and PostgreSQL as the data warehouse.
+The pipeline is modular, extensible, and designed for both learning and production use cases.

+## What Does This Project Do?

+- **Automates the full lifecycle of stock data analytics:**
+  - Fetches daily historical stock prices for the top 10 US tickers from Yahoo Finance.
+  - Cleans and standardizes the data for consistency and reliability.
+  - Loads the cleaned data into a PostgreSQL database for centralized storage.
+  - Uses dbt to transform raw data into analytics-ready tables, including moving averages, volatility, and monthly summaries.
+  - Orchestrates the entire process with Airflow, enabling scheduled, hands-off operation.

+- **Promotes best practices:**
+  - Modular code and clear separation of concerns.
+  - Environment variable management for credentials.
+  - Automated testing and data quality checks with dbt.
+  - Easily extensible to more tickers, new data sources, or additional analytics.

 ## Project Overview